Renewing a California driver’s license

 - Pass a knowledge test.
 Your renewal notice will tell you if you need to take the test.
 If you do, you need to answer at least 15 out of 18 questions correctly to pass.
 You have three chances to pass the test.

-- If you apply or convert to a REAL ID.
-A REAL ID will be required by the federal government by Oct.
+- Apply for or convert to a Real ID.
+A Real ID will be required by the federal government by Oct.
 1, 2020.
-You will need it to board a domestic flight or enter military bases and most federal buildings.
-In order to apply for a REAL ID, you will need to provide your Social Security number and residency documents from the acceptable residency document list.
-A REAL ID will have a star in the upper right, as shown below.
+You will need it to board a domestic flight (unless you have a passport) or enter military bases and most federal buildings.

 After completing the requirements, you’ll receive an interim license that’s valid for 90 days.
 You should receive your photo license within 60 days.
 If you don’t, call 1-800-777-0133 to check on its status.